Brough Sowerby

-Brough Sowerby is a village and civil parish in the Eden district of Cumbria, England.
-It is located 22.3 miles south east of the town Penrith.
+Brough Sowerby is a village and civil parish in the Westmorland and Furness district of Cumbria, England.
+It is located 22.3 miles southeast of the town of Penrith.
 According to the 2001 census it had a population of 127, increasing to 137 at the 2011 Census.
 The village is near the River Belah.

 'A township in Brough parish, Westmoreland; 1½ mile S of Brough.
 Acres, 1,083.
 Real property with Kaber, £3,664.
 Pop., 140.
 Houses, 32.'
-There are quite a few Black Bull inns in the area surrounding Brough Sowerby, this comes from the old Scottish black cattle that were driven through Kirkby Stephen.
+There are quite a few Black Bull inns in the area surrounding Brough Sowerby, this comes from the old Scottish black cattle that were driven through the market town of Kirkby Stephen.

-Meaning of the name Sowerby
+Toponymy

-The areas in Lancashire are recorded as "Sorbi" and "Sourebi" in the Domesday Book of 1086, and the ones in Yorkshire as "Sorebi", which is also in the Domesday Book of 1086.
+The areas in Lancashire are recorded as "Sorbi" and "Sourebi" in the Domesday Book of 1086, and the ones in Yorkshire as "Sorebi", which is also in the Domesday Book.
 These places share the same meaning and derive from the same place, which is "the farm or village in marshy ground", from the Old Norse "saurr", mud, sour ground, with "byr", farm, settlement.